Reproductive Disease in Female Psittacine Birds

 When Kara Burns, veterinary technician specialist in nutrition, visited Tuskegee University School of Veterinary Medicine during the fall of 2014, her lecture on critical care nutrition made a big impression on the veterinary medical students.
 This 48-minute presentation explores the basics of nutritional supportive care appropriate for all species before concluding with information on nutritional support of special species like birds, reptiles and exotic companion mammals.

 Enrichment has become a common term when describing proper care of captive animals.
-The recording of this web-based seminar exposes viewers to the importance of enrichment and how its proper implementation can be highly variable between and within species.
-Video examples of multiple animal species will be used to highlight concepts of enrichment.
-Basic principles will be highlighted with the end goal to get people to start thinking about ways to enrich the lives of captive animals, including birds.
+The RACE-approved webinar recording explores the importance of enrichment and how its proper implementation can be highly variable between and within species.
+Multiple animal (avian and otherwise) video examples are used to highlight concepts of enrichment.
+Basic principles are highlighted with the end goal to get people to start thinking about ways to enrich the lives of captive animals, especially birds.

 Veterinary medicine education and clinical management increasingly incorporates communication and relationship skills.
 Improving communication through understanding and applying emotional and social intelligence leads to greater job satisfaction, commitment, efficiency, management, and decreases stress, burnout, and client dissatisfaction.
 In this live, interactive, web-based course, Dr. Joyner reviewed the importance and application of communication and relationships.